UncaughtExpectation/WorkerPoolManager/README.md

 # Node.js WorkerPoolManager

 Demonstrates the organization and management of child processes, referred to as "workers", within dedicated pools.
-Provides callback handling and load balancing
+Provides callback handling and load balancing.

-For testing and simulating worker load distribution, two HTTP endpoints are included.
+For testing and simulating worker load distribution, two HTTP endpoints can receive workloads for the example pools 'CPU' and 'MEM'.
-Each endpoint triggers workloads in different worker pools.

 Install